English meaning of the festival

 How to observe/practice

 On the morning of Raksha Bandhan, both male and female members of the home perform Pooja or prayer.
 A Pooja thali (plate) with a diya (lamp), roli (red paste), a rakhi thread and sweetmeat is offered to the Lord, appealing for his blessings.
-The sister then ties the rakhi (thread) on her brother’s wrist and wishes for his happiness and wellbeing.
-In turn, the brother acknowledges the love with a promise to stand by his sister at all times.
+The sister ties the rakhi (thread) on her brother’s wrist and wishes his happiness and wellbeing.
+In turn, the brother acknowledges the love and promises to always stand by his sister.
 The rakhi is tied on the wrist of the brother with the chanting of appropriate mantras.